Wall Street Week Ahead: Small caps join market rally but pandemic could derail them | MarketScreener

 Yet some investors and analysts warned that smaller companies may lose steam as the coronavirus pandemic shows no signs of slowing down.
 Chief among their concerns: that small-caps will bear the brunt of aggressive measures Biden could adopt to combat the pandemic, without benefiting from a large stimulus bill if Senate Republicans block his efforts there.

+Major networks on Saturday declared Biden the winner of the presidential election, offering some certainty after days of conflicting reports about who might run the White House next term.

-Democrats could still take over the Senate if Georgia's two contested seats go to a January runoff as is now expected.
+Democrats could win more sway over the Senate if Georgia's two contested seats go to a January runoff as is now expected.
 That might lead some investors to price back in the possibility of spending bills that would benefit small-caps.

 However, smaller companies remain likely to bear the brunt of the pandemic, which is reaching record levels in the United States.